Intra-operative radiation therapy (IORT) is the use of radiation therapy in the operating room during a surgical procedure.

 IORT may be used alone, but is often complemented by additional external beam radiation therapy after a patient has healed from surgery.

-Dr. Uhl is a Radiation Oncologist and IORT Breast Cancer Specialist at Epic Care.
-Dr. Uhl has served on the Board of Directors of the Contra Costa County unit of the American Cancer Registry and for 18 years has co-captained a San Francisco Making Strides Against Breast Cancer team.
-Dr. Uhl is an Assistant Adjunct Professor at the University of California, San Francisco, School of Medicine and has received many honors over the years from the American Cancer Society for her decades of dedication to our patients and cancer research, including her most recent independent research and publications for TARGiT-A (see resources below).
+Dr. Uhl is a Board Certified Radiation Oncologist and IORT Breast Cancer Specialist at Epic Care.
+Dr. Uhl is the current President of the TARGIT Collaborative Group (TCG), a cooperative effort between radiation oncologists, cancer surgeons, physicists and other experts in intraoperative radiotherapy that share a common commitment to improving cancer patient care through education, patient advocacy, mentorship, and collaborative research.
+Dr. Uhl is an Assistant Adjunct Professor at the University of California, San Francisco, School of Medicine and has received many honors over the years from the American Cancer Society for her decades of dedication to our patients and cancer research, including her most recent independent research and publications on breast IORT (see resources below).

 Dr. Lisa Bailey has been in practice In the East Bay since 1982 and specializes In the care of patients with breast cancer and other breast health Issues at Epic Care.